tim6her/FirstGrigorchukGroup/presentation.md

 ### Definition

-The set of all orders of automorphisms of lenght at most $k$ is denoted
+The set of all orders of automorphisms of length at most $k$ is denoted
 $$ O_k := \lbrace ord(\gamma) \mid \gamma\in\Gamma, \ell(\gamma) \leq k \rbrace $$

 . . .